-Get at least three estimates from floor cleaning companies with local references before you decide what to do.
+Get at least three estimates from floor cleaning companies before you decide who to hire.
 Experience is a plus - so be sure to check how long a company has been in business.

 Residential carpet cleaning companies vary almost as much as the methods they employ.

-Beware of companies with sales pitches such as "Any room, $X.XX" as rooms are different sizes and charges should be based on the square foot amount of carpet cleaned.
+Beware of companies with sales pitches such as "Any room, $X.XX"; as rooms are different sizes and charges should be based on the square footage of carpet cleaned.

 For all those other spring cleaning chores - from scrubbing bathroom nooks and crannies to clearing out the attic cobwebs, try the house cleaning professionals who regularly service homes but are also available for spring cleaning only.

 Many charge a three-hour minimum fee, usually between $75 to $150, and an hourly fee thereafter.
 The cost is sometimes a bit less for regular customers.